All Episodes

 You know, that's interesting.

-I I generally don't like to prognosticate on the future of political parties in terms of whether they're going to crack up at any time soon or something.
+I generally don't like to prognosticate on the future of political parties in terms of whether they're going to crack up at any time soon or something.

-I think I do see fissures here among conservatives, and I think it's the kind of thing that motivated, for instance, Pat Buchanan to go to the reform party to try to see if that would kick off any steam.
+I think I do see fissures here among conservatives, and I think it's the kind of thing that motivated, for instance, Pat Buchanan to go to the Reform Party to try to see if that would kick off any steam.

-It turns out it really didn't work for whatever reason, and so I I'm hesitant to say that the Republican Party is going to, in a sense, break up and it's going to have this new sort of wig-like party or something uh in the absence of that.
+And so I'm hesitant to say that the Republican Party is going to, in a sense, break up and it's going to have this new sort of Whig-like party or something in the absence of that.

 And that's something Republicans are going to have to deal with on a national level.

-I mean, I think about the fact that now that Republicans are in office, and as you said, Paul, they they don't seem willing or able to shut this contraption down known as big government.
+I mean, I think about the fact that now that Republicans are in office, and as you said, Paul, they don't seem willing or able to shut this contraption down known as big government.

-It's because big governments become their friend.
+It's because big government's become their friend.

 When you have Republicans in the majority on both ends of Pennsylvania Avenue, they're not willing to throw a punch at big government because they're afraid they might hit their teammates.

-It's probably one of the more controversial chapters.
+This is probably one of the more controversial chapters.

-The point I'm making there is that Republicans have have better been able to restrain spending when they're in the sort of the beleaguered minority, or more specifically when they're in control only of Congress or only of the White House.
+The point I'm making there is that Republicans have better been able to restrain spending when they're in the sort of the beleaguered minority, or more specifically when they're in control only of Congress or only of the White House.

 As a result, they're much more eager to fight against the big spenders in the other party or on the other end of Pennsylvania Avenue.